invad0r/notable-notes/notes/javac.md

 - primary java compiler included in the `jdk` from oracle.
 Martin Odersky implemented the GJ compiler, and his implementation became the basis for javac[2]
 - `javac` accepts source code conforming to the [[java]] language specification (JLS) and produces Java bytecode conforming to the Java Virtual Machine Specification (JVMS)
 - `javac` is itself written in [[java]].
 The compiler can also be invoked programmatically

+only translates Java source code into bytecode does not perform any optimization or compilation at runtime. used as a one-time compilation step to generate bytecode, which can then be executed by the jvm

 ## env